-ave you mailed yours in?
-Everyone living in the United States is required by law to be counted by September 30 (that deadline having been extended due to the coronavirus).
+H ave you mailed yours in?
+Everyone living in the United States is required to by law to be counted by September 30 (that deadline having been extended due to the coronavirus).

 The information requested is so important.
-It will provide the data that determines for the next 10 years how voting districts are drawn, the number of legislators representing us in Congress, and how tax dollars will be distributed to states and cities.
+It will provide the data that determines for the next 10 years how voting districts are drawn, the number of legislators representing us in congress, and how tax dollars will be distributed to states and cities.

 If you don't remember receiving the form, or mislaid it, go to 2020Census.gov and fill out another one.
 Not to worry, duplicates will be discarded.
 "Uncle Sam" needs you!

-Thanks to the several readers who suggested we include this reminder.
+Than prop (a)? several readers who suggested we include this reminder.